Is LLM Pricing Converging?

 Two reasons.
 First, the long tail of premium endpoints (image generation video, reasoning specialist tiers above $500/M) is so far above the main commodity market in price that including them turns the dispersion into a measure of "is the long tail still long" rather than "is the commodity market converging".
 Second, those endpoints are typically priced as launch experiments and reprice on quarterly or annual cycles, contributing pure noise to a weekly metric.
 The commodity tier on this page additionally caps at $50/M to track the cloud-buyer surface specifically.

 Mostly no, by construction.
 Biweight midvariance downweights any single observation more than three or four MADs away from the median by zero, so a single anomalous price has bounded influence on the headline.
 The per-provider variance contribution table on this page shows leave-one-provider-out shares so you can see directly which provider currently moves the metric the most.
-In the latest week, the largest single contributor is xAI at 18 percent of variance.
+In the latest week, the largest single contributor is Anthropic at 80 percent of variance.